Wild Alaskan Company

 For freestyle sheet pan meals, you’ll need to adapt the cooking times depending on the species and what type of vegetable you’re baking — wild salmon cooks much, much faster than potatoes.
 But from there you’ll have endless possibilities for meals: Cajun salmon with zucchini.
 Cajun rockfish with green beans.
 Cajun Pacific halibut with sweet potatoes.
 Mix and match to infinity.
 Check out our collection of WAC how-to cooking guides to dial in the cook times for different species of wild-caught fish.

-For a health-forward take on fish and veggie pairings, there’s also a new blog post from WAC’s nutritionist contributor that discusses how the nutritional profile of certain vegetables and species of fish can complement each other.
+For a health-forward take on fish and veggie pairings, there’s also a blog post from a nutritionist that discusses how the nutritional profile of certain vegetables and species of fish can complement each other.
 It’s a really interesting read that may inspire you to find your ideal pairing, from a scientific standpoint.

 With that, I invite you to enjoy the dream-team of menu rotations — seafood and vegetables — during what very well may be the dreamiest of all of the seasons.